Wedding Dress Preservation, Explained (& No, It's Not Just Dry Cleaning)

 Knowing when to take your dress to get it preserved is just as important as knowing who to trust it to.
 And when it comes to dress preservation, time is of the essence.
 Stains will start to really settle in as time goes by, so starting the preservation process early on can avoid a lot of damage.

 Once your gown goes through the cleaning process, it will most likely come to you in a box.
-This box is an airtight box filled with nitrogen instead of oxygen to prevent oxidation and aging.
+This box is airtight and contains nitrogen rather than oxygen to prevent any unwanted oxidation and aging.
 Refrain from breaking this seal, no matter how tempted you are.
 Only break it when absolutely necessary.
 If you break the seal, you will have to take it to a professional all over again.

-Furthermore, this box should be kept in a cold, dark place.
-Direct sunlight and heat will cause your gown's fabric to fade, and it'll be yellow before you know it.
-Avoid putting your dress in a zip-lock bag; regular plastic is prone to retaining moisture, which will yet again cause fading.
-However, the plastic used in the preservation process is acid-free and will keep away moisture.
-It's important to store your wedding dress in the recommended way; and do not use your own tissue paper, plastic wrapping, or any other means of storage.
+Furthermore, this box should be kept in a dark place at a mild temperature — not too hot or too cold.
+Direct sunlight and heat can cause your gown's fabric to fade, and it'll be yellow before you know it.
+Moreover, avoid putting your dress in a large plastic garment bag; regular plastic is prone to retaining moisture, which can also cause fading.
+However, the plastic used in the preservation process is acid-free and will keep away moisture, so it's important to store your wedding dress in the recommended way and not use your own tissue paper, plastic wrapping, or other means of storage.

 To store it away, use acid-free tissue paper or acid-free plastic wrapping.
 Remember to pad the sleeves and bust of your dress.
 And place layers of tissue paper in between the folds of the dress.
 Keep the dress in an air-tight box and store it away in a cool, dry place.
-Before you dive headfirst into preserving your dress by dry cleaning at home, do your research and watch a lot of tutorials, as it is not an easy task.
+Before you dive headfirst into preserving your dress by dry cleaning at home to save a buck or two, do your research and watch a lot of tutorials, as it's not an easy task.

-We are sure your wallet is tired after throwing a wedding.
+We're sure your wallet is tired after throwing a wedding.
 So, if you're wondering how much financial damage a wedding dress preservation adds to the mix, we are here to break it down.
-It can range from anywhere between $250 to $400.
-And that is a lot of money.
-So, figure it in your wedding budget to avert last-minute surprises.
+It can range from $250 to $400, and that's a lot of money.
+So, figure it in your wedding budget to avoid last-minute surprises.